 Medical and hospital services for pupils injured at school or school-sponsored events, or while being transported, may be insured at parent's expense.
-No pupil shall be compelled to accept such services without his or her consent or, if the pupil is a minor, without the consent of a parent or guardian (Ed.
+No pupil shall be compelled to accept such services without their consent or, if the pupil is a minor, without the consent of a parent or guardian (Ed.
 Code, § 49472).